beginnerprivacy/beginnerprivacy.com/content/articles/how-to-torrent-safely-and-anonymously/index.md

 **3. VPN (Virtual Private Network)**:
 A VPN is a popular and effective option for maintaining anonymity while torrenting.
 It encrypts your internet traffic and masks your IP address, providing a layer of privacy.
 Please read our article on [choosing a good VPN](../what-is-a-vpn-and-should-you-use-one).

-#### Killswitch
+#### Kill Switch
-A killswitch is essential for torrenting with a VPN, as it stops your torrent client from downloading or uploading if the VPN connection drops.
+A kill switch is essential for torrenting with a VPN, as it stops your torrent client from downloading or uploading if the VPN connection drops.
 This feature is crucial for maintaining anonymity, as a disconnection could expose your real IP address to peers.
-By using a killswitch, you ensure that your torrenting activities are halted immediately, protecting your identity.
+By using a kill switch, you ensure that your torrenting activities are halted immediately, protecting your identity.

-To set up a killswitch in qBittorrent, follow these steps:
+To set up a kill switch in qBittorrent, follow these steps:
 1. Open qBittorrent and go to Tools > Options > Advanced
 2. Under Network Interface, select the interface related to your VPN.
 3. Click the "Apply" button.